CalebFenton/CalebFenton.github.io/source/_posts/dalvik-virtual-execution-with-smalivm.md

 3. call depth
 4. execution time

 With these limits in place, if the above code was executed, smalivm would "give up" after several tens of thousands of iterations, correctly assuming it's impossible to know when it would finish.
-If `loopy` was the entry point method, the `graph` would be `null`, but if `loopy` was called as part of the flow of some other method, it would return an unknown value.
-Any operations that interacted with that value would then also be marked unknown.
+If `loopy` was the entry point method, the `graph` return value would end up as `null`, since it failed.
+But if `loopy` was called as part of the flow of some other method, it would return an unknown value to the calling method and any operations that interacted with that value would then also be marked unknown.

 # Side Effects